bmitchinson/CS5800-Team9/.github/ISSUE_TEMPLATE/issue-template.md

 What steps does completing this issue involve? database perspective / frontend perspective.

 Have you assigned the proper labels for this issue?
+(Labels should describe the area of the project)

+Don't forget to move this issue to the correct column in our project board!
+Even if this issue is a draft/WIP, place it in the "drafting" collumn!